 The shortage of small denomination coinage reached a critical mass with the move of many workers away from agricultural jobs and into the work force in factories during the Industrial Revolution The growing payrolls of factories were nearly impossible to meet for employers with no supply of coins.
 At the same time, the population growth rate of Great Britain between 1750 and 1800 nearly quadrupled.
 One city would obtain enough coins to circulate and function, while another would be without coins for wages or purchases.

 In 1787 the Parys mining company, decided to make their own tokens knowing they had access to coinage presses and believing they were “out of the way” in Anglesey, Wales.
 They began making high quality pennies and half pennies of the proper weight and they were made payable in Regal funds.
 These coins were readily accepted by the workers and the local merchants.
 The mines also contributed to the growing trend by supplying copper where there had been none.
-Manufacturers and creative types eagerly produced designs that improved the coining process and went along with the Industrial Revolution, Matthew Boulton probably the most prolific producer established the Soho Mint in London.
-William Lutwyche in Birmingham.
+Manufacturers and creative types eagerly produced designs that improved the coining process and went along with the Industrial Revolution, Matthew Boulton probably the most prolific producer established the Soho Mint initially in London, then Birmingham where his copper manufacturing was.
+His was not a monopoly and several others came into the market including William Lutwyche in Birmingham.

 Tokens became so popular that many people became collectors and in the late 18th Century James Conder of Ipswich created one of the first catalogue.
 This is why these tokens are referred to as Conder Tokens.